a metal thali tray with rice, papadam, pickle and 4 metal containers of food

-If you enjoy Indian food and want to replicate the dishes you’re eating after you return home, taking a cooking class in Delhi is a fantastic idea.
+If you enjoy Indian food and want to replicate the dishes you’re eating in Delhi after you return home, taking a cooking class is a fantastic idea.
 Not only is a cooking class a hands on cultural experience, it’s one of the most immersive ways to experience Delhi.

 I’m an avid Indian cook – I live in Delhi and make Indian food all the time.
 But to learn how to cook authentic Indian food, I took several cooking classes when I first moved to Delhi.